puppeteer/puppeteer/README.md

 # FAQ

-#### Q: What is Puppeteer?

-Puppeteer is a light-weight Node module to control headless Chrome using the latest version of the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 #### Q: Which Chromium version does Puppeteer use?

 Look for `chromium_revision` in [package.json](https://github.com/GoogleChrome/puppeteer/blob/master/package.json).

 Puppeteer bundles Chromium to insure that the latest features it uses are guaranteed to be available.
 As the DevTools protocol and browser improve over time, Puppeteer will be updated to depend on newer versions of Chromium.

-#### Q: Does Puppeteer work with headless Chromium?

-Yes.
-Puppeteer runs Chromium in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome) by default.

-#### Q: Why do most of the API methods return promises?

-Since Puppeteer's code is run by Node, it exists out-of-process to the controlled Chromium instance.
-This requires most of the API calls to be asynchronous to allow the necessary roundtrips to the browser.

 #### Q: What is the difference between Puppeteer, Selenium / WebDriver, and PhantomJS?